fraziphy/LinearDecoder/README.md

 ## Example Notebook

-A Jupyter notebook has been included to demonstrate how to use the LinearDecoder class with both real and dummy data.
+A Jupyter notebook has been included to demonstrate how to use the LinearDecoder class with dummy data.
 The notebook verifies that the defined class can perform decoding tasks effectively.

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------